surf-build/surf/README.md

 Now, let's test it out.
 First, we need to get a GitHub token:

-1. Go to https://github.com/settings/tokens to get a token
+1. Go to [https://github.com/settings/tokens](https://github.com/settings/tokens) to get a token (The user generating the token needs write/push privileges on the repo so surf-build can update statuses.)
 1. Make sure to check `repo` and `gist`.
 1. Generate the token and save it off